jonas-schmitt/evostencils/README.md

 pip install -e .
 ```

 EvoStencils uses the [ExaStencils](https://www.exastencils.fau.de/) framework as a code generation backend, which requires a working installation of `java` (at least version 11) and `g++`.
-Under Linux these packages can be installed with the package manager.
+Under Linux (or WSL) these packages can be installed with the package manager.
 To clone and build ExaStencils in the current directory, you can use the following commands.

 ```
 wget -nc https://github.com/lssfau/ExaStencils/archive/refs/tags/v1.1.zip